MakeSchool-Tutorials/Ramp-Level-0/P04-Conditionals/content.md

 In two of the four combinations the beast is moving towards the mouse ("chasing") and in two the beast is not ("fleeing").

 > [action]
-> Create a boolean variable called `movingTowardsMouse`
+> Create a boolean variable called `movingTowardsMouse`.
 >

 `movingTowardsMouse` should be set to `true` when: